pbraun9/dnc/README.md

-# dnc
+# Definitively Not a Cloud

-Definitively Not a Cloud
+_wrapper scripts for DRBD/XEN resource management_